 Special Master and Court-Appointed Expert Appointments*

-- Court-appointed technical advisor in database security case.
-Provided technical assistance to the court to aid in decisions relating to the litigation, including but not limited to discovery disputes, construction of the patent claims at issue, consideration of dispositive motions, explanation of the technology at issue, explanation of the scope and content of the asserted patents, prior art, procedures before the US Patent and Trademark Office and explanation of the function and operation of the accused products.
-Protegrity v.
-Ingrian Networks, Inc. Dismissed before trial (D. Conn.
+- Court-appointed technical advisor in database security case Protegrity v.
+Ingrian Networks, Inc. (D. Conn.
 2013).
+Provided technical assistance to the court to aid in decisions relating to the litigation, including but not limited to discovery disputes, construction of the patent claims at issue, consideration of dispositive motions, explanation of the technology at issue, explanation of the scope and content of the asserted patents, prior art, procedures before the USPTO and explanation of the function and operation of the accused products.
+Case was dismissed before trial.

 - Court-appointed special master in Nuance Commn's, Inc. v.
 ABBYY Software House, Lexmark and eCopy, Inc. (N.D.
 Cal.
 2014).
 In litigation involving multiple patents related to optical character recognition (OCR) technology, issued reports and recommendations on the order of patents, claims and terms to be adjudicated, scheduling orders, and submission of late prior art.

 *For a complete list of Addy’s Special Master and Court Appointed Expert experience, please contact her directly.